Your Business Blog Should Create Clients, Brand You Uniquely, and Develop Loyalty

-I’ve been asked the question many times by business owners “Why does my business need a blog?”
+I’ve been asked these and variations of these questions many times by business owners.
 So I decided to write a quick article from a non technical perspective to try and answer this question for you.

-Maintaining a blog for your business has become increasingly important, especially within the context of Social Media.
+Maintaining a blog for your business has become increasingly important, especially within the context of your website and Social Media.
 Without a blog it’s just like being dropped into the middle of a large school of fish, all looking very much so the same, with nothing that really differentiates you.

 A Quick Blog History